Data Diodes and Semantic Checking at Secure Boundaries

 To provide high assurance of unidirectional flow, it makes sense to use a hardware data diode as a central control.

-A key concern with high to low transfers is prevention of malware.
+A key concern with low to high transfers is prevention of malware.
 This means that there needs to be additional boundary checks - the data diode becomes just one part of the solution.
 For file transfer, there needs to be staging so that anti-virus and other content checks can be applied to the file as a part of the boundary check.

 For messaging, content checks on attachments will be particularly important, but message protocol checks need to be applied to prevent attacks at the message protocol level.
 Chat is considered by example.